1948 Tinker Air Force Base tornadoes

 The 1948 Tinker Air Force Base tornadoes were two tornadoes which struck Tinker Air Force Base in Oklahoma City, Oklahoma, on March 20 and 25, 1948.
 Both are estimated to have been equivalent to F3 in intensity on the modern Fujita scale of tornado intensity, which was not devised until 1971.
-The March 20 tornado was the costliest tornado in Oklahoma history at the time.
+The March 20 tornado was the costliest in Oklahoma history at the time.
 On March 25, meteorologists at the base noticed the extreme similarity between the weather conditions of that day and March 20, and later in the day issued a "tornado forecast", which was verified when a tornado struck the base that evening.
 This was the first official tornado forecast, as well as the first successful tornado forecast, in recorded history.

 March 20 tornado

 Weather forecasting was still crude and prone to large errors in the era before weather satellites and computer modeling.
 Thunderstorms were not even in the forecast for the evening of March 20.
-However, around 9:30 pm storms were reported about 20 mi to the southwest, and at 9:52 a tornado was sighted near Will Rogers Airport 7 mi away, along with a 92 mph wind gust, moving northeast towards the base.
+However, around 9:30 pm, storms were reported about 20 mi to the southwest, and at 9:52, a tornado was sighted near Will Rogers Airport 7 mi away, along with a 92 mph wind gust, moving northeast towards the base.

 At 10:00, the tornado reached the southwest corner of the base.
 Illuminated by nearly constant lightning, the tornado was highly visible as it bisected the base, tossing around planes which were parked in the open.
 The control tower reported a 78 mph wind gust before the windows shattered, injuring several personnel with flying glass.
 The tornado dissipated at the northeast corner of the base.